 Van Slee told us the story of the creation of the song:

 “I met Spencer through a mutual friend after a show on Broadway in downtown Nashville, TN.
 Spencer’s the member of this really cool duo that has over 1-million followers on TikTok.
 One day, Spencer and I were hanging out and she was venting about her day job.
 I immediately started making fun of the fact she’s doing so well musically but still has a day job.
 While driving around in the truck, I started singing ‘Spencer’s got a day job’ which got her laughing.

 As an attempt to make her laugh a second time, I picked a random weekend and wrote up a draft for a song with the same words in it.
 That same day, I recorded it on my phone and picked her up to hangout again.
 I played the song through my truck speakers while we were driving to a coffee shop.
 She was actually working on her laptop when I played it which made the moment ten times better.
 The draft was nothing great, but it was enough to get her laughing again.

 A few months later I tweaked some of the words, added a few more verses, and turned it into an actual song.
 Finally, I recorded the song with my producer and out came “Spencer’s Song.”
 I decided to call it “Spencer’s Song” because it’s Spencer’s song and wanted to keep it simple.”

 Van Slee’s ability to combine a steel guitar and cajon percussion with his raw, honest vocals highlights his newest song.
 He’s got more planned, and he’s got the mindset to keep grinding until he truly makes it.

-Tune in every Wednesday night from 8 to 10 to listen to Bryan Martin and other outlaw rockstars on The Crossroads, and remember to embrace your inner outlaw.
+Tune in every Wednesday night from 8 to 10 to listen to Donny Van SLee and other outlaws, country rockstars, and more on The Crossroads; and remember to embrace your inner outlaw.